ulkajs-zz/ulka-plugins/ulka-plugin-autolink-headers/README.md

 }
 ```

-You can use the class name to show icon on hover only.
+You can use the className to do some styling to show icon on hover only.

 ```css
 .ulka-heading {